-The Assembly will deliver its report to the Municipalities no later than XXXX.
-The report will include a letter from the Chair, an overview of the process, and the proposed values, identified issues and final recommendations of the Assembly.
-It will also include an appendix that contains copies of all materials considered by the Assembly, a list of the members of the Assembly, and a 'minority report' that documents any dissenting perspectives.
+The Assembly will deliver its Final Report to the Municipalities no later than 45 days after the last Assembly meeting.
+The report will include a letter from the Chair/Facilitator (see 8.2 for the roles and responsibilities of the Chair), an overview of the process, and the proposed values, identified issues and final recommendations of the Assembly.
+It will also include an appendix that will contain copies of all materials considered by the Assembly, a list of the members of the Assembly, and a 'minority report' that documents any dissenting perspectives.